A sponsor recruitment report needs to explain movement, blockers, and next steps, not only show a static funnel count.

 How would a team use this workflow guidance in practice?

 Use it to compare the current workflow with what actually happens day to day: where leads wait, where records get lost, where follow-up slows down, and what needs a clearer owner.
-The best next step is to turn the article takeaways into a short review checklist for clinical trial sponsor reporting.
+The best next step is to turn the article takeaways into a short review checklist for sponsor recruitment reporting checklist.

 Trust and proof points